slavniyteo/upgraded-octo-funicular/README.md

+  13. Use with the GNU Affero General Public License.

   Notwithstanding any other provision of this License, you have permission to link or combine any covered work with a work licensed